elimu-ai/appstore/.github/pull_request_template.md

 #### UI Tests
 <!-- Did you verify that your changes didn't break existing functionalities on other screen sizes? -->
-- [ ] I tested my changes on a small screen (portrait orientation)
+- [ ] I tested my changes on a 6-7" screen (portrait orientation)
-- [ ] I tested my changes on a small screen (landscape orientation)
+- [ ] I tested my changes on a 6-7" screen (landscape orientation)
-- [ ] I tested my changes on a medium screen (portrait orientation)
+- [ ] I tested my changes on a 7-8" screen (portrait orientation)
-- [ ] I tested my changes on a medium screen (landscape orientation)
+- [ ] I tested my changes on a 7-8" screen (landscape orientation)
-- [ ] I tested my changes on a large screen (portrait orientation)
+- [ ] I tested my changes on a 9-10" screen (portrait orientation)
-- [ ] I tested my changes on a large screen (landscape orientation)
+- [ ] I tested my changes on a 9-10" screen (landscape orientation)

 ![](https://github.com/user-attachments/assets/8f208838-0465-4ada-bc27-67dfde8459be)